chen-ye/dr-eds/README.md

 ### Requirements:

-- Google chrome/Brave/Vivaldi browser (may be other Chromium based browsers) installed on the device - Firefox don't support WEB Bluetooth, Opera don't work for some reason
+- For Android (you can use supplied APK too), Windows, Linux - Google chrome/Brave/Vivaldi browser (may be other Chromium based browsers) installed on the device - Firefox don't support WEB Bluetooth, Opera don't work for some reason
+- For iOS - First install [WebBLE](https://apps.apple.com/gb/app/webble/id1193531073) and then open https://dreds.jeckyll.net/ in it.
-- Enabled WEB Bluetooth on the browser - check for WEB Bluetooth in `chrome://flags`, `brave://flags` & etc (new Chrome and Vivaldi versions have flag enabled, Brave have it disabled) and enable flag if needed
+- Enabled WEB Bluetooth on the browser - check for WEB Bluetooth in chrome://flags, brave://flags & etc (new Chrome and Vivaldi versions have flag enabled, Brave have it disabled) and enable flag if needed
 - Internet access - at least for now
 - Bluetooth

 ### Something not working:

-Make sure `logs` button in the menu is pressed and debug messages are visible, then douple tap on them and logs will be copied to the clipboard.
-Open new issue here and paste debug information, so it can be analized and problem to be fixed.
+Make sure `logs` button in the menu is pressed and debug messages are visible, then double tap on them and they will be copied to the clipboard and optinal confirmation dialog to upload them will be displayed.
+Open new issue here and paste debug information, so they can be analyzed and problem to be fixed.

 ### Sreenshots OX:
 ![Main screen without debug info](images/shot1.png){width=33%}